SuxPorT/100-days-code-python-bootcamp/beginner/day-09/README.md

-# Day 09 - Beginner - Dictionaries, Nesting and the Secret Auction
+# Day 09

+## Dictionaries, Nesting and the Secret Auction